isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 after performing a re-detect procedure.
 This command does not take any parameters."

-.. isccmd:: interface-use
+.. isccmd:: interface-add
-.. _command-interface-use:
+.. _command-interface-add:

-The ``interface-use`` Command
+The ``interface-add`` Command
 -----------------------------

-The :isccmd:`interface-use` command updates the list of interfaces used to process DHCP traffic.
+The :isccmd:`interface-add` command updates the list of interfaces used to process DHCP traffic.
 The command takes as parameter the list of interfaces with respective addresses (if specified) on which the server should start listening for